 The Program of Study for the Associate in Applied Science in Mental Health outlines the course expectations for the entire degree.

 These expectations include both the core Mental Health courses required for MHRT/C certification and additional general education classes that make up the rest of the degree program.

 In order to graduate with the Associate in Applied Science in Mental Health you need to complete all the course requirements as outlined in the Program of Study, have a minimum cumulative GPA of 2.0, and have grades of “C” or better in all the core MHT designated courses.

 MHRT stands for “Mental Health Rehabilitation Technician”.
-These certificates represent the minimum licensing qualifications that people need to work within the mental health field in Maine.
+These certificates represent some of the certifying qualifications that people need to work within the mental health field in Maine.

 The regulations associated with the MHRT are managed by the Center for Learning (CFL).
 The CFL is a part of the Cutler Institute for Health and Social Policy at the USM Muskie School of Public Policy in Augusta, ME.

 The MHRT/Community Certification applies to MaineCare (Medicaid) “other qualified mental health professionals” providing services to adults, excluding residential services.
 This includes providers of community support services, case management services, intensive case management services, assertive community treatment, and day support services as outlined in Chapter II of the MaineCare Benefits Manual, Section 17.